clausgf/move32/README.md

   ```
 - Get a tool for flashing the controller.
 I got stm32flash from
   https://sourceforge.net/projects/stm32flash/
-- Although not strictly necessary, terminal program (I used CoolTerm)
+- Although not strictly necessary, a terminal program (I used CoolTerm)
   will be useful for debugging.

 ### Build